 Demand Letter Preparation Is Essential To A Strong Personal Injury Claim

-Further, remember that the purpose of the demand letter isn’t to discuss complex legal issues of liability—that will be for later in the process if your initial demand is denied.
+Further, remember that the purpose of the demand letter isn’t to discuss complex legal issues of liability.
+This comes later in the process, if your initial demand is denied.
 Rather, the purpose is to state the facts of the injury claim and detail a “reasonable valuation” of your injury claim so you can recover the monetary compensation to which you’re entitled.

 In general, your demand letter should not state a specific amount for two valid reasons:

 - When you present your demand letter, you may not know the full extent of your economic and non-economic damages.

 - Specifying a specific amount indicates to the injuring party or their representatives that’s all you expect and will often diminish your money negotiations.
 A knowledgeable personal injury attorney usually would advise their clients that the insurance adjuster or other party’s attorney should make the first compensation offer.

 Your personal injury demand letter holds a lot of weight in your personal injury case.
 If not properly prepared, the insurance company or the opposing legal counsel may deny the claim at the outset.
 What’s in the demand letter and how it should be composed is best handled by a skilled, experienced Shreveport personal injury attorney, such as Joseph Greenwald.

 Contact Attorney Joseph Greenwald, Jr. Today For Help With Your Personal Injury Demand Letter